adarshamigo11/linkzup_final/LINKEDIN_OAUTH_SETUP.md

 ## Current Implementation

 The LinkedIn sign-in is implemented using:
-- NextAuth.js with LinkedIn Provider
+- Custom OAuth flow with direct LinkedIn API integration
 - Custom profile mapping for LinkedIn users
 - Proper JWT and session callbacks
 - Error handling and debugging